Master2022E/OnionRTC-experiment/Dataprocess/Readme.md

 ### Jitter in successful calls

 Plot for Jitter of video and audio on successful calls.
-Created in the [JitterBoxPlot](./JitterBoxPlot.ipynb) notebook
+Created in the [JitterBoxPlot](./JitterBoxPlot.ipynb) notebook.

 ![Jitter for video in successful calls](./output_folder/BoxPlotJitterVideo.svg)